materiaraiding/materiaraiding-old/ucob.md

 The fight starts and a pillar will drop in the room, spread out for Meteor Stream and dodge the cleaves.

 Boss will enter on a tank and the party will stack up behind the boss ready for the first quotes.
-Nael will use {% glossary Bahamuts Claw %} and then summon 5 dragons around the room with **Bahamuts Favor**
+Nael will use {% glossary Bahamut's Claw %} and then summon 5 dragons around the room with **Bahamuts Favor**

 The 5 dragons will use various abilities through the phase that players need to deal with: